1992 Tatarstan shooting: Investigation

 The building fire was eventually extinguished, where the bodies of 9 dead people and Lyalya Forseyeva (who was unconscious) were found, and the stolen weapons and ammunition were found in the State Courier Service car.
-Forseyeva's inscription written in blood was also found, but due to the effects of the fire suppression it was difficult to read, but in the end investigators agreed on the opinion that the inscription could be the name or surname.
-During later analysis the inscription was compared to the names of the employees, including the former employees which included Shpagonov.
+Forseyeva's inscription written in blood was also found, but due to the effects of the fire suppression it was difficult to read, but in the end, investigators agreed on the opinion that the inscription could be the name or surname.
+During later analysis, the inscription was compared to the names of the employees, including the former employees which included Shpagonov.

 While recovering, Forseyeva testified against Shpagonov, and he was declared a wanted man by the police.
-Kovalev was quickly detained, at first giving false testimony, saying that on the day of the robbery he and his brother went to Kazan to have fun, visiting a cinema and a cafe.
-However Kovalev was questioned again, this time warning that if he did not begin to cooperate with the investigation he would be given partial responsibility for the killing of the nine people, later admitting complicity in the raid.
+Kovalev was quickly detained, at first giving false testimony, saying that on the day of the robbery, he and his brother went to Kazan to have fun, visiting a cinema and a cafe.
+However, Kovalev was questioned again, this time warning that if he did not begin to cooperate with the investigation he would be given partial responsibility for the killing of the nine people, later admitting complicity in the raid.

 Arrest and conviction

 Police received information that Shpagonov had visited his cousin, washed, dressed and left, then he called his former vocational school teacher, so she got in touch with his family and through them gave him warm clothes, as he was about to flee to Siberia.
-The police found out that the call was made from Agryz, and in the morning of 4 May 1992, Shpagonov was arrested, immediately confessing to the crime and later showing police the place in the river where he threw his gun.
+The police found out that the call was made from Agryz, and on the morning of 4 May 1992, Shpagonov was arrested, immediately confessing to the crime and later showing police the place in the river where he threw his gun.

 At the trial a few months later, Andrey Shpagonov was sentenced to death, filing petitions for clemency but they were all rejected.
 Shpagonov had understood that he could face execution, attempting to pass himself off as insane and began talking about the voices in his mind, ordering him to kill, but forensic examination found him sane and able to take responsibility for their actions.
-On 11 November 1995, Shpagonov was executed by shooting in Kazan.
+On 13 December 1995, Shpagonov was executed by shooting in Kazan.

 Dmitri Kovalev was sentenced to 15 years imprisonment for his complicity in the crimes.
 He was released from prison early in 2005.
 His subsequent fate is unknown.

-Lyalya Forseyeva received an award for her courage and on 26 April 2012, the twentieth anniversary of the shooting, she gave an interview to the program Capital: Results of the Week.
+Lyalya Forseyeva received an award for her courage.